huangsam/photohaul/README.md

 SLR photos with custom file names and folder structures.
 This has worked well for me since 2015, when I started getting serious about photography.

-I want to apply those same patterns to old photos, so that it would be easier for me to access my precious memories.
+I want to apply those same patterns to old photos, so that it becomes easier for me to access my precious memories.
 Unfortunately, Lightroom file and folder settings cannot apply to photos after they have been exported.
 And writing bespoke scripts for these photos is no fun!